Essyer/PoETiS/README.md

 Each color represents number of mods that meet requirements specified in your filter.
 Brown - one good mod, blue - two mods etc.

 ![](https://i.ibb.co/0qhjLHh/colors.png)

-## Known issues

-Jewels are not supported yet.
-I'm waiting for GGG to release API changes described [here](https://www.pathofexile.com/forum/view-thread/2784742/page/1#p22948552), "We will most likely move all item images to this system before 3.11.0."

 ## Attributions